 Students must complete each of the courses above with a C or better to receive credit and advance toward acceptance into an engineering department.

 The ESS is the GPA calculation of the six required Success courses (listed above).
 The ESS must be greater than or equal to 2.0.
 The best grade of no more than two attempts in any one of these courses will be allowed.

 Students who have completed any of the six Success courses through Advanced Placement testing, transfer credits, other pre-college program options, or transfer equivalence will be assigned comparable grades for scores received by these other methods to be used in the calculation of their ESS.
-To determine how these various credit options may affect the ESS, students can view the Credit and Placements Charts (pdf) listed below or complete the online CODA Calculator.
+To determine how these various credit options may affect the ESS, students can view the Credit and Placements Charts (pdf) listed below.

-Students should consult their advisor about early college credit that is not reflected in the chart or calculator.
+Students should consult their advisor about early college credit that is not reflected in the chart.